angular/angular/TOOLS_DART.md

 any user actions, such as clicking buttons or entering text in input fields.
 It then computes the average amount of time it took to perform a single cycle of change detection in milliseconds and prints it to the console.
 This number depends on the current state of the UI.
-You will likely see different numbers as you go from one screen in your application to another.
+You are likely to see different numbers as you go from one screen in your application to another.

 #### Running the profiler

-Enable debug tools (see above), then in the dev console enter the following:
+Enable the debugging tools (see above), then in the dev console enter the following:

 ```javascript
 ng.profiler.timeChangeDetection();
 ```

-The results will be printed to the console.
+The results are printed to the console.

-#### Recording CPU profile
+#### Recording CPU profiles

-Pass `{record: true}` an argument:
+To record a profile, pass `{record: true}` to `timeChangeDetection()`:

 ```javascript
 ng.profiler.timeChangeDetection({record: true});
 ```

-Then open the "Profiles" tab.
-You will see the recorded profile titled "Change Detection".
-In Chrome, if you record the profile repeatedly, all the profiles will be nested under "Change Detection".
+Then open the **Profiles** tab.
+The recorded profile has the title **Change Detection**.
+In Chrome, if you record the profile repeatedly, all the profiles are nested under Change Detection.

 #### Interpreting the numbers

-In a properly-designed application repeated attempts to detect changes without any user actions should result in no changes to be applied on the UI.
+In a properly designed application, repeated attempts to detect changes without any user actions result in no changes to the UI.
 It is also desirable to have the cost of a user action be proportional to the amount of UI changes required.
 For example, popping up a menu with 5 items should be vastly faster than rendering a table of 500 rows and 10 columns.
 Therefore,